nios-students/docs/wiki/howto's-scribe.md

-NIOS Scribe Process
+How To apply for a scribe?
 ---------------------

-I'm writing from experience as I took the April 2024 exams with a scribe.
+> I'm writing from experience as I took the April 2024 exams with a scribe.
 Firstly, NIOS or the exam center will not provide a scribe/writer.
 You have to find one by yourself.

 # Documents Required
-1. Application by the Parent
+1. Application by the Parent*
-2. Medical Certificate
+2. Medical Certificate*
-3. Copy of Disability Certificate
+3. Copy of Disability Certificate*
-4. Study Certificate
+4. Study Certificate*
-5. Student ID card of the school and Aadhaar card of the writer/scribe
+5. Student ID card of the school and Aadhaar card of the writer/scribe*
-6. NIOS ID card of the learner
+6. NIOS [ID card](https://sdmis.nios.ac.in/registration/id-card) of the learner*

 *Xerox copies works*

-## How can I find and fill these documents?
+# How can I find and fill these documents?
 First, visit the NIOS website and download the Application by the Parent and Medical Certificate from the [Provisions for Learners with Disability](https://nios.ac.in/departmentsunits/evaluation/general-and-specific-relaxations-(disability-wise)-during-nios-examination.aspx).
 Take a printout of these documents.

-### How to fill out the Application by the Parent:
+# How to fill out the Application by the Parent:
 1. Name of the person filling out the form
 2. Relationship to the learner
 3. Permanent address